AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags-video-assets.md

 * Tagging progress is not shown.

 * Only the videos of size not more than 300 MB are suitable for tagging.
-The Adobe Sensei service smart tag the videos meeting this criteria and skip tagging other videos in a folder.
+The Adobe Sensei service smart tags the videos meeting this criteria and skip tagging other videos in a folder.

+* Some AVI codecs are not supported by Adobe Sensei service.
+Therefore, smart tags for some AVI files might not generate successfully.

 >[!MORELIKETHIS]
 >